MansMeg/BSDA/README.md

 ## Grading
 The course is graded with U (Underkänd/Fail), G (Godkänd/Pass), VG (väl godkänd/Pass with distinction).

-To pass, you should pass all assignments and the mini-project.
+To pass, you should pass all assignments and the mini-project *at the set deadline*.

 On each assignment, if everything is correct, a VG point can be awarded.
-Similarly on the mini-project, 2 VG points can be awarded.
+Similarly on the mini-project, if it is considered to be good, 2 VG points can be awarded.
 A total of 7 or more VG points is needed to get VG on the course.

+## Follow up and late submissions
+There are two follow up deadlines (or follow-up corrections) during the course.
+First, the assignments can be submitted again at the deadline of the project work.
+Then additional submissions of assignments will be corrected.
+Also, roughly one month after the end of the course, assignments can be turned in again. *Assignments submitted in after the first deadline cannot get VG*.

+The project can also be turned in a second time a month after the end of the course.
+Then the student(s) need to submit both a project report, a PDF with presentation slides and a link to a video presentation of the mini-project.
+*Projects submitted in after the first deadline cannot get VG*.

 ## Course Literature and Video Material
 Below are the main references for the course.